Jeremy and Joanna Clayton celebrated 30 years trading in their fashion and lifestyle store, Javelin, in 2019.

 Another important area of investment for Javelin is its staff of about 40 people, including 14 full-timers, across its two shops and central office.
-General manager Andrew Ashman, warehouse manager Andrea George and warehouse staff member Lynn Burrows have been with company since Day One.
+Menswear buyer Andrew Ashman, warehouse manager Andrea George and warehouse staff member Lynn Burrows have been with company since Day One.

 With a fashion concept based on selling well-known brands, the Javelin owners are sensitive to how the relationship between supplier and independent retailer has changed in the age of ecommerce.

 Across the business, clothing accounts for 80% of sales and footwear plus accessories the remainder.
-The men:women split is almost exactly 50:50, which Jeremy sees as a strength.
+The men:women split is almost exactly 50:50, which Javelin sees as a strength.

 “I don’t know many independent retailers that have such an even division.
 And we are careful to run them as two separate concerns and we buy differently for them.
 Everything is much faster on womenswear – we are buying almost daily, while on menswear it’s more of a traditional ordering cycle and stockturn, although this is slowly changing as men become increasingly fashion aware.”

-With typical attention to detail, Jeremy and Joanna have taken their own social media very seriously and now have a former student employee as full-time social media manager.
+With typical attention to detail, Javelin have taken their own social media very seriously.
 The most important channel is Instagram, where a new photo is posted every day.
 Rather than just using free publicity shots from brands, Javelin does its own shoots, putting together outfits and usually using its staff as models and the lovely town of Bury St Edmunds as the backdrop.
 It’s a highly professional-looking exercise.

-Despite the reluctance of some independents to open more than one shop, Jeremy is happy to have the second branch in Sudbury, ably managed by Nadine Poole, which, although smaller, has a strong local following.
+Despite the reluctance of some independents to open more than one shop, Javelin is happy to have the second branch in Sudbury, ably managed by Jo Bayley, which, although smaller, has a strong local following.

-Having welcomed 300 people to the shop’s 30th anniversary fashion show and party on 10 October 2019, Jeremy and Joanna now must prioritise their future plans.
+Having welcomed 300 people to the shop’s 30th anniversary fashion show and party on 10 October 2019, Javelin must now prioritise it's future plans.
 In many areas, they will be sticking to what they know and believe in.

-“Both Bury and Sudbury are good centres for independent retailers and we have built up 15,000 members on our loyalty card since 2013.
+“Both Bury and Sudbury are good centres for independent retailers and have built up 15,000 loyalty card members.
 Javelin’s desire always has been to be aspirational and attainable.
 You can buy a £12 top or a £250 designer silk shirt from us.
 Some of our customers have been with us from the start and now we attract anyone from 15-year-olds to 65-year-olds plus.
 All ages are equally welcome.